All-Time Best Starting 11 in Soccer History

 One of the few players to make over 1,000 career appearances, Ronaldo became the first player to win five Champions League titles — the first with Manchester United, then the next four with Real Madrid.

-Few players in the history of sports have seen their legacies tied together like Ronaldo and Lionel Messi, which is somewhat fitting as both players lack a World Cup title.
+Few players in the history of sports have seen their legacies tied together like Ronaldo and Lionel Messi, with Messi gaining some much-needed separation after finally winning a World Cup with Argentina in 2022.

 Substitute: Ronaldhino, Midfielder/Forward